Matrix-product operator dualities in integrable lattice models: Case study 1: the cluster entangler applied to the XXZ chain

-We cannot immediately substitute the XXZ $R$-matrix into a local RLL relation, due to the $U_c$ tensors.
+We cannot immediately substitute the XXZ $R$-matrix into a local RLL relation for $\tilde{L}$, due to the $U_c$ tensors.
 However, the pulling through equation is suggestive that projecting onto $\ket{v_0} $ on the virtual space is helpful.
-Let us consider the local RLL relation \eqref{eq:RLLgeneral}, where the $R$-matrix is extended by tensoring with this projector and identity operators (see \cref{eq:RLL}).
-After simple manipulations given in \cref{app:RLL}, this reduces to

-If the extended $R$-matrix were a true intertwiner then the right-hand-side would vanish.
-Nevertheless this local relationship is enough to see that the transfer matrices commute; the right-hand-side vanishes as soon as we take additional $\tilde{L}$ operators to the left and right.
-Including these operators gives us the `modified YBA' of Ref.~\cite{Jones22}, that can be used to prove commutativity of the transfer matrices directly.
-This is given by

-where the $L$ operators to the left and right may depend on arbitrary spectral parameter.
-Note that if we consider the dual $\tilde{L}=U_cLU_c$ as a single tensor, then this identity shows that the extended $R$-matrix acts as an intertwiner in the presence of additional $\tilde{L}$.
+Indeed, we can define the extended $R$-matrix, denoted $\tilde{R}$, as follows